ruchitasir/express-poker-teams/readme.md

 ### 6. Implement adding and viewing your teams

+**Part A**

 In your `new.ejs` file inside `views/teams` folder, implement a form to add a new team.
 Make sure your inputs have a name field that corresponds to the name in your SQL table (i.e., name, pic, and description in this case).
 Render this page when the url `/teams/new` is reached.

+**Part B**

 After this, implement your GET and POST routes for `/teams`.
 The POST route will use sequelize's `create` method (or if you don't want duplicate team names you can use `findOrCreate`).
 The GET route will just do a call to sequelize's `findAll` function to return all teams.
 Render the `views/teams/index.ejs` page to show all the team names.

+### 7. Implement adding and viewing players

+**Part A**

+You will need to assign each player to a team when they are created.
+In order to accomplish this in the most graceful way possible, let's query the `team` model and make sure to get a list of all available teams passed into the render.
+You can make a dropdown list or radio buttons to select the player's team.
+Make sure that your dropdown list or radio button's value indicates the team ID while the display to the user is the name of the team.

+**Part B**

+Implement GET and POST routes for `/players`

 ## Bonus